-Initials The majority of owners of interests of the Purchaser, direct, indirect or beneficial, except the voting securities required by law to be owned by directors, are Accredited Investors or meet the Qualifying Criteria as set out in the attached Schedule A. The majority of directors of the Purchaser are either Accredited Investors or meet the Qualifying Criteria as set out in the attached Schedule A. The investor is a trust, established or settled by an individual that meets the Qualifying Criteria, as set out in the attached Schedule A and the trust was established for the benefit of such individual's spouse, former spouse, or a parent, grandparent, brother, sister, child or grandchild of the individual or of that individual's spouse or former spouse
+Initials The majority of owners of interests of the Purchaser, direct, indirect or beneficial, except the voting securities required by law to be owned by directors, are Accredited Investors or meet the Qualifying Criteria as set out in the attached Schedule A. The majority of directors of the Purchaser are either Accredited Investors or meet the Qualifying Criteria as set out in the attached Schedule A. The investor is a trust, established by an Accredited Investor or an individual that meets the Qualifying Criteria as set out in the attached Schedule A (the Settlor), for the benefit of the Settlor's family members of which a majority of the trustees are Accredited Investors or meet the Qualifying Criteria as set out in Schedule A, and all of the beneficiaries are the Settlor's spouse, former spouse of the Settlor or a parent, grandparent, brother, sister, child or grandchild of that Settlor, of that Settlor's spouse or of that Settlor's former spouse.